 I found that my skin was getting very sore slowly pulling the flange off with remover spay even though I was using barrier spray.
 One day I got a bit impatient (as I do sometimes) and ripped it off quickly without the remover spray.
 Amazingly this hurt a little but did not make me sore.
 It worked much better for me so I've been doing it ever since.
 I still use the remover spray for getting rid of the annoying residue of glue that stays in a ring around the ostomy.
 I've come to the conclusion that it's best to keep experimenting to see what works best.
 That's the beauty of this site where people share their experiences and their experimentations.

+My skin stays in good shape by using Adapt Barrier Wipe before putting on the flange.
+I remove, as has been mentioned often on the forum, by gently pushing the skin away from the flange.
+I shower afterward, gently rubbing away the glue residue from the flange and barrier ring area around the stoma while I shower.
 It would be difficult to have to change the flange in a public restroom.
 I would probably do a quick job of it, then redo it at home if possible.

 Since I first read this post I've been trying different things (just for experimentation!)